Proper Use of Database Transactions

 Database Connection

-When operating models in a transaction, it is particularly important to pay attention to whether the model is set up with a connection.
-If the model has a specified connection, it must be indicated when starting a transaction; otherwise, the transaction will be invalid (similar to think-orm).
+When operating on models within a transaction, pay special attention to whether the model has a connection configured.
+If the model specifies a connection, you must specify that connection when starting the transaction; otherwise the transaction will not work (think-orm is similar).
 For example:

 <?php